 - Real time network analysis

 - Digital forensics

-Additionally, companies looking to hire security engineers often look for candidates with experience participating in hackathon, and cybersecurity competitions, and those who have completed cybersecurity-related projects.
+Additionally, companies looking to hire security engineers often look for candidates with experience participating in hackathon, and cybersecurity competitions, and those who have completed cybersecurity training courses and related projects.

 What Do Security Analysts Do?

 Security analysts work with stakeholders across the organization to gain a thorough understanding of an organization’s security requirements.
 They also know everything about a company’s various security initiatives.
 More often than not, a role as a security analyst is an entry-level position focusing on trend analysis, threat detection and remediation.

 According to the U.S. Bureau of Labor Statistics, the responsibilities of a cybersecurity analyst includes:

 - Monitor the networks and computer systems of their organization to detect, protect, and investigate any security threats